Mental Health Rights in Qatar

 - Patients in mental health facilities have the right to humane treatment, privacy, and communication with family.

-- The Mental Health Helpline (16000) provides confidential support.
+- The Mental Health Helpline (16000) provides confidential support and referrals.

-- Qatar's National Mental Health Strategy aims to integrate mental health into primary care and reduce stigma.
+- Qatar's National Mental Health Strategy aims to reduce stigma and make mental health a routine part of healthcare.

 When does it apply?